 Our Analysis and Test Results

-Very few of the sub-$1000 machines that we've tested have been able to truly recreate a cafe-made espresso experience at home, and the Bambino Plus is one of them.
-Its espresso is rich and creamy with nice red hues during extraction.
+Very few machines that we've tested at this price point have been able to truly recreate a cafe-made espresso experience at home, but the Bambino Plus is one of them.
+Its espresso is rich and creamy with beautiful hues during extraction.
 It offers a strong, bold flavor without over-extracting any bitterness.
 The steam wand is also quite capable, allowing for those luxurious espresso shots to be turned into great cappuccinos and lattes.
-The only other models we tested that could match this performance were the Editors' Choice winning Breville Barista Express and the non-beginner friendly Rancilio Silvia.

 Ease of Use

-When it comes to brewing espresso, the Bambino offers pretty much the same experience you'll get from any semi-automatic machine.
-You'll have to grind the beans (remember, the Bambino doesn't come with a grinder, so you'll need to buy an espresso-worthy grinder separately), tamp them into the portafilter, and make sure the extraction is going smoothly.
-This is one area where the Breville Barista Express has a slight advantage, as it has a pressure gauge that gives visual feedback as to whether you need to adjust your grind size and/or tamping pressure.
+When it comes to brewing espresso, the Bambino Plus offers pretty much the same experience you'll get from any semi-automatic machine.
+You'll have to grind the beans, tamp them into the portafilter, and make sure the extraction is going smoothly.
+This is one area where something like the Breville Barista Express has a slight advantage, as it has a pressure gauge that gives visual feedback as to whether you need to adjust your grind size and/or tamping pressure.
 However, the Bambino's manual suggests that you should see espresso pouring 7-10 seconds after pressing the brew button, and we found this guideline to be sufficient in getting all associated factors dialed in.
 Also, the Bambino's pre-infusion stage makes it fairly forgiving to inconsistencies in grinding and tamping technique.

-Milk steaming is where the Bambino offers a huge convenience factor over other semi-automatic machines.
-Instead of requiring you to learn the ways of a manual steam wand, it simply asks you to fill its included pitcher with milk and place it under the steam wand.
-Then you can select your desired settings for milk temperature and form level, press a button, and the Bambino takes care of the rest.
-If you're very picky about your milk and want to learn how to steam on your own in order to get the exact texture you desire, this may be a slight limitation.
-However, for many people this feature makes the Bambino the easiest way to get a cafe-quality cappuccino at home.
+Milk quality is where the Bambino Plus offers a huge convenience factor over other semi-automatic machines.
+Instead of requiring you to learn the ways of a manual steam wand, it simply asks you to fill its included pitcher with milk and place it underneath.
+Then you can select your desired settings for milk temperature and foam level, press a button, and the rest is taken care of.
+If you're very picky about your milk and want to learn how to steam on your own to get the exact texture you desire, this may be a slight limitation.
+If you're working on your latte art, for example, the steam wand will likely be more of a hindrance than a help.
+However, for many people, this feature makes the Bambino Plus the easiest way to get a cafe-quality cappuccino at home.

-To top it all off, the Bambino has a huge, 65oz water tank that is very easy to fill, and a fairly intuitive control panel.
+To top it all off, the Bambino Plus has a huge 65-ounce water tank that is very easy to fill, and a fairly intuitive control panel.
 Our minor gripe is that the drip tray is a bit shallow, so you'll have to empty it fairly often (there is a full indicator that should prevent any overflowing messes).
-Our more major gripe is that the machine does not have a built-in grinder, the lack of which requires spending quite a bit extra on a high-quality espresso grinder, and which negates any gains from the machine's relatively compact form factor.
+Don't forget that this machine also does not have a built-in grinder, the lack of which requires spending quite a bit extra and which negates any gains from the machine's relatively compact form factor.

 Ease of Cleaning

-In terms of automatic milk frothing, the Bambino is far and away the best we've come across.
-With the touch of a few buttons it can create milk that will much more closely approximate a cafe latte or cappuccino than any other automatic frother.
+In terms of automatic milk frothing, the Bambino Plus is far and away the best we've come across.
+With the touch of a few buttons, it can create milk that will much more closely approximate a latte or cappuccino from a cafe than any other automatic frother.

-The only way we've found to create higher quality milk (and by "higher quality" we mostly mean the kind of microfoam production that can make a truly luxurious latte) is to steam milk with a manual steam wand (like the ones on the Breville Barista Express or the Rancilio Silvia).
+The only way we've found to create higher quality milk (and by "higher quality" we mostly mean the kind of microfoam production that can make a truly luxurious latte or latte arm) is to steam milk with a manual steam wand.
 This process takes a minute or 2 of hands-on attention, and probably a few weeks of trial and error before you get dialed in.
-If you're picky about your milk this extra effort is certainly worth it, but if you're not fussy the Bambino's steam wand gets you 80% of the way there with about 4% of the effort.
+If you're picky about your milk this extra effort is certainly worth it, but if you're not fussy the auto steam wand on the Bambino Plus will get you 80% of the way there with about 4% of the effort.

-It's a bit tricky to pinpoint the Breville Bambino Plus' value, specifically because it does not include an espresso-ready grinder.
-If you already have a grinder that is capable of producing the super fine grinds required to make espresso (which is unlikely, even the nicest standard grinders can barely make it into the espresso range) then the Bambino offers a lot of taste for a high, but somewhat reasonable price.
-If you don't already have a grinder, the Breville Barista Express and its built-in grinder are a much more economical choice for those shopping in this high-end range, but you'll have to learn how to steam milk manually.
+It's a bit tricky to pinpoint the value of this machine, specifically because it does not include an espresso-ready grinder.
+If you already have a grinder that is capable of producing the superfine grinds required to make espresso (and many of even the nicest standard grinders can barely make it into the espresso range, so you may need to upgrade) then the Bambino Plus offers a lot of taste for a reasonable price.
+If you don't already have a grinder, there are options with a built-in grinder that are a more economical choice, though you may have to learn how to steam milk manually.